Ger O'Brien

 Gerard O'Brien (born 2 July 1984) is an Irish former professional footballer who played in the League of Ireland as a defender.
-He is the current Director of Football of St Patrick's Athletic, who he spent 5 seasons playing with.
+He is the current Director of Football at St Patrick's Athletic, who he spent 5 seasons playing with.
 His former clubs also include Athlone Town, Kildare County, Shamrock Rovers, Derry City, Sporting Fingal, Bohemians.

 Club career

 Early career

 Ger O'Brien was signed by Eric Hannigan before the start of the 2004 season from Athlone Town.
 He was the first player to represent the Republic of Ireland at any level while playing with Kildare County.
 He represented the Eircom League International squad in Aberdeen for the quadrangular tournament with England, Scotland and Wales in 2004.
 Ger O' Brien made 39 appearances for Kildare County in the 2005 season and was also awarded the club's player of the season award.

 Shamrock Rovers

 Ger left Kildare County for Shamrock Rovers to become one of the country's best full backs.
 He missed most of the pre-season campaign in his first year with Shamrock Rovers but once the season began he became a first team regular pretty quickly.
 He revealed himself to be a tough and uncompromising defender and although he suffered an injury setback in early June he made a quick recovery and picked up where he left off.

 On 11 November 2007 Ger was voted Shamrock Rovers Player of the Year for the 2007 season and on the 13th he also represented his country in an Under 23 international against Slovakia in Dalymount Park.